kevroletin/kevroletin.github.io/_drafts/how-tty-works.md

   pseudo terminals always (TODO: check) use `n_tty` line discipline.

+More details are in the table (TODO).

 ### Relevant features

-We can further split remaining 46 settings into several groups (with some intersections between groups).
-It's not necessary to study all the available options, but skimming through all the groups is useful to understand that tty has a finite amount of features.
+We can further split the remaining 46 settings into several groups.
+It's not necessary to study all the available options, but skimming through all the groups are useful to understand that tty has a finite amount of features.

 The whole list can be found in the last section of this post.
-Here I'll just discuss the groups I've chosen to organize options.
+Here I'll just discuss the groups that I've chosen to organize all available options.

 * input processing

-  tty might ignore some characters, convert them into other characters, or send signals once certain characters come from a master filehandle;
+  tty might ignore some characters which come from the master filehandle (from xterm), or convert them into other characters;

 * output processing

-  tty can convert certain characters into some other character sequences (`"\n" -> "\n\r"`, etc.);
+  tty can convert certain characters which come from slave filehandle (from bash) into some other character sequences (`"\n" -> "\n\r"`, etc.);

 * echo

-  TODO
+  tty sends data that came from xterm back to xterm so that the user can see what he/she is typing; note that echoing control characters in case of enabled the line editor is more complicated than just sending the same characters back (TODO: rephrase);

 * line editor feature

-  the user can enter text while using Backspace, Ctrl+w, Ctrl+u to remove last character, word or the whole line; to implement the feature tty buffers one line of input and sends it to bash only after receiving a return character "\r"; if echo and line editing are enabled together tty hides most of interaction with a user from bash but in the same time it actively interacts with xterm TODO
+  the user can enter text while using Backspace, Ctrl+w, Ctrl+u to remove last character, word, or the whole line; to implement the feature tty buffers one line of input and sends it to bash only after receiving a return character "\r"; if echo and line editing are enabled together tty hides most of interaction with a user from bash but at the same time it actively interacts with xterm to implement line editing;

 * generating signals

-  common (but configurable) behavior is that pressing Ctrl+C will cause tty to send sigINT, closing xterm will eventually cause certain programs to receive sigHUP; programs receive sigWINCH signal after tty got resized;
+  common (but configurable) behavior is that pressing Ctrl+C will cause tty to send SIGINT, closing xterm will eventually cause certain programs to receive SIGHUP; programs receive sigWINCH signal after tty got resized;

 * size

   there are several commands to get tty size and to resize it.

-### stty sane
+### Combination setting

-In the case of trouble use `stty sane`.

-### How bash configures tty
+Useful combinations are:

+* `stty sane` - combines enabled echo, line editor, output processing to make text tools look nice and common key bindings;

+* `stty raw -echo -isig` - make pty pass characters "as is".

-Be aware that bash changes tty setting before executing commands and restores previous setting after the command has finished.
+Be aware that bash changes tty setting before executing commands and restores the previous setting after the command has finished.
 We can easily observe that by using `watch stty ...`.
-Open two xterm windows and get tty path in the first window.
-Start watching settings of the first tty in an other window using `watch stty -a -F <pts>` command.
+Open two xterm windows and get the tty path in the first window.
+Start watching settings of the first tty in another window using `watch stty -a -F <pts>` command.
 Execute something like `cat -` in the first terminal.
 Check new tty settings.
-Close `cat` with Ctrl+d and note that the settings has changed back.
+Close `cat` with Ctrl+d and note that the settings have changed back.

 ```